lichchang/lichchang.github.io/_posts/2025-02-25-Fake-Model-Quantization.md

 ## Introduction

-Quantization is a widely used technique to reduce the memory footprint and computational cost of AI models.
+Quantization (specifically referring to post-training quantization in this article) is a widely used technique to reduce the memory footprint and computational cost of AI models.
 However, a common misconception is that **fake quantization** can directly lead to an acceleration in inference time.
 In this article, we explore why fake quantization does not yield inference speedup and what actually contributes to runtime improvements.

 ## Understanding Fake Quantization & Real quantization